abayomipopoola/abayomipopoola/content/blog/job-that-suits-your-personality/index.md

 title: It’s important that your job matches your personality
 date: "2018-12-13T22:40:32.169Z"
 tags: [psychology, business domain]
-spoiler: Scale an enterprise by understand how different personalities map to different kinds of jobs, and who'd be good or sucks at what.
+description: Scale an enterprise by understand how different personalities map to different kinds of jobs, and who'd be good or sucks at what.
 ---

 ![personality](./personality.jpg)

 Your personality will partially determine how good you are at your job, especially if your job requires more than rote behavior.

 So are you and your job a good fit?
-Creative people prefer jobs that allow them to try new things--***openness***--one of the 'Big Five personality traits'; these guys are more likely to succeed at jobs that require novel solutions over efficient ones.
+Creative people prefer jobs that allow them to try new things--**_openness_**--one of the 'Big Five personality traits'; these guys are more likely to succeed at jobs that require novel solutions over efficient ones.
-On the contrary, some people are ***conscientious***--another 'Big Five personality trait', and they're likely to be better off in a management or administrative position.
+On the contrary, some people are **_conscientious_**--another 'Big Five personality trait', and they're likely to be better off in a management or administrative position.

 This article is based on a BigThink video by Jordan Peterson; he started by suggesting a job categorisation scheme that’s rather